-But you don’t need to take our word for it.
+Still not convinced?
+Check out Glip vs Microsoft Teams.
 Take RingCentral for a spin yourself and see what you think before pulling the trigger on your decision.
 Both RingCentral and Teams offer free demos.
 Check out a product tour of RingCentral Office, or visit Microsoft’s Teams website to get a walkthrough of their product.

 Do either RingCentral or Microsoft Teams require any kind of special hardware?

 Nope!
 Both platforms are cloud-based and able to connect to your existing devices for both inbound and outbound communications.

 Do these platforms offer training to new customers?

 You bet.
 Both RingCentral and Microsoft Teams want to make sure that you get started on the right foot so training is provided when you make the decision to go with either platform.

 Is there an app my team has to download to use either platform?